SudharsaaX/LifeTracker-Bot/README.md

 ## Notes

-Make sure to replace all API keys and credentials with your own before running the workflow.
+Replace all API keys with your own before running.
-Do not upload sensitive information to public repositories.
+Do not expose sensitive credentials.

 ---

 ## Future Improvements

-* Visual dashboard for analytics
+* Analytics dashboard
 * Weekly and monthly reports
 * Habit tracking
-* Reminder system
+* Notifications and reminders

 ---